Nicole Stokes, Immigration Consultant, Interpreter

 Nicole joined Lewis and Associates in April 2017.
 She has been working on Hungarian Roma refugee cases, Humanitarian and Compassionate (H&C) applications and Pre-Removal Risk Assessment (PRRA) applications.
 She was also an integral part of successful Deferral of Removal cases for our clients.

-Nicole speaks Hungarian and Turkish.
-Her specialties are Afghan and Middle-Eastern refugee claims, Hungarian Roma and Roma refugee claimants from other EU countries (Czech Republic, Slovakia, Moldavia, Romania, Serbia, Ukraine etc.)
+Along with Hungarian Roma cases, Nicole has experience in South Asian (Afghanistan, Pakistan, India) and Middle-Eastern refugee claims and Roma refugee claims from other EU countries (Czech Republic, Slovakia, Moldavia, Romania, Serbia, Ukraine etc.)

 Using her social worker skills and experience with torture and trauma survivors, Nicole is part of our special team along with Anna Shabotynsky, who provide full support and special assistance to victims of human trafficking and domestic abuse.